-The Statement of Net Position and the Statement of Activities present the City's financials as two classes of activities:
+The Statement of Net Position and the Statement of Activities divide the City's financials into two classes of activities:

-- 1. Governmental Activities The City's basic services are reported here, including general government, public safety, public works, and parks and recreation.
-Property tax, sales tax, franchise fees, municipal court fines, and permit fees finance most of these activities. - 2.
+- 1. Governmental Activities The City's basic services are reported here including general government, public safety, parks and recreation, and public works.
+Interest payments on the City's debt are also reported here.
+Sales taxes, property taxes, franchise fees, municipal court fines, and permit fees finance most of these activities. - 2.
 Business-Type Activities Services involving a fee for those services are reported here.
-These services include the City's water and wastewater and garbage functions.
+These services include the City's water distribution and wastewater collection/treatment and garbage operations.